Whether he sang '50s country ballads or the Nashville Sound, Jim Reeves songs defined class for future generations of crooners.

 The Texas native's career spanned from a late '40s radio gig to his tragic passing in a 1964 plane crash.
 A regular gig with the Louisiana Hayride led to Reeves' prolific run of singles.
 During his mainstream run, Reeves found success with everything from his contemporary's greatest hits ("Have You Ever Been Lonely," "(Every Now and Then There's) A Fool Such as I," "May the Good Lord Bless and Keep You," "Have I Told You Lately That I Love You?" and Don Gibson's "I Can't Stop Loving You") to folk standards ("Danny Boy"), Christmas carols ("An Old Christmas Card," "Jingle Bells") and gospel classics ("Take My Hand, Precious Lord," "It is no Secret (What God Can Do)."

-It’s hard to narrow down an American pop music legend’s best material to a list of 15, but this roundup of some of his biggest hits at least serves as a sold jumping-off point into a lengthy, musically diverse career.
+It's hard to narrow down an American pop music legend's best material to a list of 15, but this roundup of some of Gentleman Jim's biggest hits at least serves as a sold jumping-off point into a lengthy, musically diverse career.

 15. "Anna Marie"